PeterLionelJones/OsdpSpy/OsdpSpy/README.md

 ## Introduction

-OSDPSPY is a verbose logging tool that dissects OSDP traffic wit the following features:
+OSDPSPY is a verbose logging tool that dissects OSDP traffic with the following features:

 - Listens to the RS485 bus and decodes the frames received
 - Logs to console by default